 Phra Nang Beach

-Phra Nang Beach isn’t particularly long, but it is the most beautiful spot on the cape and is excellent for swimming.
+This part of the headland is shown on some maps as Ao Phra Nang or Hat Tham Phra Nang.
+The phrase Phra Nang translates to a revered lady and in this instance refers to the woman who locals still pay homage to at Phra Nang Cave.
+Phra Nang Beach isn’t particularly long, but is a beautiful spot and excellent for swimming.
 The sand is at its whitest and softest here compared to the other Railay beaches.
-Tucked away at one end of the bay is Phra Nang Cave (also known as Princess Cave) and this part of the beach offers plenty of shade.
+Tucked away at the southern end of the bay is Phra Nang Cave (also known as Princess Cave) with this part of the beach offering the most shade.

-What to See & Do
+What to see & do at Railay

 For the majority of day-trippers, Railay is all about relaxing on the beach and admiring the stunning scenery.
 For the more energetic, you can try your hand at rock-climbing.
 The area is a magnet for serious rock-climbers, but there are also some climbs suitable for novices with instructors on hand to literally show newbies the ropes.
 A secret lagoon behind the cliffs can be accessed without specialist climbing skills, but this is strenuous work clambering up and over rocks and is more difficult than many people anticipate when first setting off.

 Look out too for the monkeys on the walkways linking East Railay, West Railay and Phra Nang Beach.
 Unfortunately, the monkeys have become accustomed to people feeding them which means that they are not shy about jumping on backpacks or trying to snatch food and drink out of people’s hands.